dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/using-existing-stored-procedures-for-the-typed-dataset-s-tableadapters-vb.md

 > Earlier in this tutorial we were working with the `NorthwindWithSprocs` DataSet.
 But that DataSet only has a single entity, `ProductsDataTable`, and we need to work with categories.
 Therefore, for the remainder of this tutorial when I talk about the Data Access Layer I m referring to the `Northwind` DataSet, the one that we first created in the [Creating a Data Access Layer](../introduction/creating-a-data-access-layer-vb.md) tutorial.

 Open the Northwind DataSet, select the `CategoriesTableAdapter`, and go to the Properties window.
 The Properties window lists the `InsertCommand`, `UpdateCommand`, `DeleteCommand`, and `SelectCommand` used by the TableAdapter, as well as its name and connection information.
 Expand the `DeleteCommand` property to see its details.
-As Figure 15 shows, the `DeleteCommand` s `ComamndType` property is set to Text, which instructs it to send the text in the `CommandText` property as an ad-hoc SQL query.
+As Figure 15 shows, the `DeleteCommand` s `CommandType` property is set to Text, which instructs it to send the text in the `CommandText` property as an ad-hoc SQL query.

 ![Select the CategoriesTableAdapter in the Designer to View Its Properties in the Properties Window](using-existing-stored-procedures-for-the-typed-dataset-s-tableadapters-vb/_static/image43.png)